10 Must-Haves for Home Health Occupational Therapy

 The hip kit (found on Amazon) contains a reacher, dressing stick, long handled shoe horn, sock aid, and long handled sponge.
 The kits are great for so many varieties of patients that have decreased mobility and they usually love testing out and seeing the value of the sock aid and dressing stick during lower body dressing tasks.

-You can also add a leg lifter to the kit for patients to try out that have had LE surgery.
+You can also add a leg lifter to the kit for patients to try out that have trouble getting their legs in and out of bed.

 7. Accordion Folder